101 Best Things to Do on Oʻahu, Hawaiʻi

 The Pearl Harbor National Memorial, along with the USS Arizona Boat Tour, is without a doubt one of the best things to do on Oʻahu—especially if you’re a first-time visitor!

 In any case, Pearl Harbor is so much more than the small, publicly accessible side of the National Memorial, which is exactly why I wrote a separate post about visiting.
 Here, you can learn about little-known secrets, hidden gems, and, most importantly, how to access Ford Island—the active U.S. military installation where the 1941 attack took place.
-It is on Ford Island where more than half of all the best things to see and do at Pearl Harbor are located, which is why I highly recommend reading my separate article if you're interested in the full Pearl Harbor experience!
+It is on Ford Island where more than half of all the best things to see and do at Pearl Harbor are located, which is why I highly recommend reading my separate article if you’re interested in making the most of your visit to Pearl Harbor!

 Read My Separate Post: Best Things to Do at Pearl Harbor